Sinandiao/Sinandiao.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Chevidence Lab
-  - name: Children's Hospital of Chongqing Medical University/Pediatric Research Institute/National Clinical Research Center for Child Health and Disorders
+  - name: Children's Hospital of Chongqing Medical University/National Clinical Research Center for Child Health and Disorders
   - name: Chongqing Medical University

 # Short bio (displayed in user profile at end of posts)